 1. Choose a trivia theme

 A theme can be anything under the sun.
-Your trivia theme can be about world history, countries, science, culture, people, food, brands, etc. The list is endless.
+Your trivia theme is world history, countries, science, culture, people, food, brands, etc. The list is endless.
 Choosing a specific trivia theme makes it easier to look for trivias and for the participants to ride on with the game.

-You can choose a theme that is trending on the Internet or a theme that you think most of the people in the group would be able to relate to.
-Make sure to choose a theme that anyone will enjoy, not just trivia buffs.
+You can choose a theme that is trending on the Internet or one that you think most people in the group would be able to relate to.
+Choose a theme that anyone will enjoy, not just trivia buffs.
 Some ideas include the following categories:

 - Pop culture;